artturipa/myblog/irm_basics/blog.md

 * Entity types can have multiple entity filters linked to it
 * Any of the listed reviewers OR Policy owner can move control into awaiting approval state
 * Only Compliance Managers can retire a control or move them into monitor state
-* Only one risk response task per risk
+* Only one risk response task per risk.
+When task changes to review state, risk is also changed to review

 ## Tables